Individual Health Insurance: Best Plans for Personal Coverage

 • Settlement: After the treatment is completed, the hospital submits the final bill to the insurance company for settlement.
 The insurer pays the hospital directly for the approved expenses, and you might need to cover any non-covered or excess charges as per the policy terms.

-2. Reimbursement Claims: Reimbursement claims involve paying for medical expenses upfront and then seeking reimbursement from the insurance company.
+Reimbursement claims involve paying for medical expenses upfront and then seeking reimbursement from the insurance company.
 Here's how the reimbursement claims process works:

-• Treatment: You receive medical treatment at a hospital of your choice, which may or may not be within the insurance company's network.
+• Treatment: You receive medical treatment at a hospital of your choice, which may or may not be within the insurance company's network

 • Payment and Documentation: Pay the hospital bills and collect all the necessary documents, such as medical reports, prescriptions, bills, and receipts.
 Keep copies of all documents for your records.